SoftHu/tos_avg/En/heart_4_2_3.md

 Start -->1752150768703946[<b>Speaker 👉 Musashi:</b>

 Fishing is my escape.
-Back home, strict rules ruled the roost.
-But I found freedom by that deep pond.
+When I was little, I had a very strict family, but I found freedom by that deep pond.
-Even though I've left my family now,
+Even though they're no longer by my side,
-I still enjoy the tranquillity of fishing.]
+I still enjoy the tranquility of fishing.]
 1752150768703946 -->1752150842246603{ }
 1752150842246603 -->|Musashi's childhood home?
 |1752150972573138[<b>Speaker 👉 Musashi:</b>

-Ahem, it's nothing worth mentioning.
+Ahem, I don't think we need to talk about that.
-But I'm really happy to find a new fishing buddy.
+I'm just happy to find a new fishing buddy.
 I used to go fishing with Uncle Torleone.
-Instead of enjoying the process, he cared more about the size and weight of the catch, so fishing with him always felt strangely competitive...]
+He cared more about the size and weight of the catch, so fishing with him always felt weirdly competitive...]
 1752150842246603 -->|Sounds like there's a story there.|1752150972573138[<b>Speaker 👉 Musashi:</b>

-Ahem, it's nothing worth mentioning.
+Ahem, I don't think we need to talk about that.
-But I'm really happy to find a new fishing buddy.
+I'm just happy to find a new fishing buddy.
 I used to go fishing with Uncle Torleone.
-Instead of enjoying the process, he cared more about the size and weight of the catch, so fishing with him always felt strangely competitive...]
+He cared more about the size and weight of the catch, so fishing with him always felt weirdly competitive...]
 1752150972573138 -->1752151238919635{ }
 1752151238919635 -->|I don't really care about the outcome…|1752151483876826[<b>Speaker 👉 Musashi:</b>

-It seems we're on the same page when it comes to fishing.]
+Seems we're on the same page when it comes to fishing.]
 1752151238919635 -->|Actually, I do care about the catch.|1752151514554843[<b>Speaker 👉 Musashi:</b>

 Looks like you're as competitive as Uncle Torleone!
-Haha, you must get along well with him.
+Haha, you'll get along well with him.
-But sometimes you should also just relax and enjoy the fishing itself.]
+But sometimes you gotta relax and live in the moment.]
 1752151483876826 -->1752151583964636[End]
 1752151514554843 -->1752151583964636[End]
 Start -->1752151796367724[<b>Speaker 👉 Musashi:</b>

-Look, speaking of which, a fish has just bitten!
+This is the moment.
+I think we caught one!
-When the paint arrives, I'll show you gyotaku.
-It's the ancient art of printing fish shapes on paper.
+When the paint arrives, I'll show you how to make gyotaku, the ancient art of printing fish on paper.
-From China's Song dynasty.
+It dates back to the Song dynasty of China.
-The finished gyotaku can be mounted and hung on the wall.
+You can frame a gyotaku print and hang it on the wall.
-They're really worth collecting.]
+It's a great collectible.]
 1752151796367724 -->1752152897572205{ }
 1752152897572205 -->|Sure!|1752152938692978[<b>Speaker 👉 Musashi:</b>

-Oh, I didn't realise how late it is.
+Oh, I didn't realize how late it is.
-That's it for today.
-I need to go back and feed Daifuku.
+Let's call it a day.
+Time to go back and feed Daifuku.
 Well then, see you again soon.]
 1752152897572205 -->|I'm looking forward to it.|1752152938692978[<b>Speaker 👉 Musashi:</b>

-Oh, I didn't realise how late it is.
+Oh, I didn't realize how late it is.
-That's it for today.
-I need to go back and feed Daifuku.
+Let's call it a day.
+Time to go back and feed Daifuku.
 Well then, see you again soon.]
 1752152938692978 -->1752152968585587[End]
 Start -->1752153011933557[<b>Speaker 👉 Kon:</b>

-This is my first time visiting Mr Musashi's home.
+This is my first time visiting Mr. Musashi's house.
 Scratch scratch scratch.]
 1752153011933557 -->1752153046167926[<b>Speaker 👉 Musashi:</b>

 If Kon's up for it, you're welcome any time.